The Park (video game)

 The Park is a first-person psychological horror video game developed and published by Funcom.
 The game was released for Microsoft Windows via Steam on October 27, 2015 and is a spin-off of an earlier Funcom game, The Secret World.
 It was released for PlayStation 4 and Xbox One on May 3, 2016 and Nintendo Switch on October 22, 2019.
 It was released in Japan on September 24, 2020.
-The game takes place in the Atlantic Island Park that closed back in 1980 for mysterious reasons that are gradually revealed throughout the game.
+The game takes place in the Atlantic Island Park that closed in 1980 for mysterious reasons that are gradually revealed throughout the game.

 Gameplay

 The Park is experienced from a first-person perspective as the player, Lorraine, interacts with and experiences the decrepit environment of Atlantic Island Park.
 The game does not feature combat or enemies, and Lorraine can only interact with limited objects, mainly notes that reveal the backstory of the park.
 Lorraine can call out to character Callum and follow his voice to reach areas or objectives within the park, such as the rides.
 There are seven different rides to experience, including a dark ride and a roller coaster.
 The rides further the story, and provide scares.
 Throughout the game, Lorraine narrates her feelings and memories.